brucou/-rxcc-state/README.md

 actual or practical usage of automata.

-An extended state machine is a state machine endowed with a set of variables, predicates (guards) and instructions governing the update of the mentiond set of variables.
+An extended state machine is a state machine endowed with a set of variables, predicates (guards) and instructions governing the update of the mentioned set of variables.
 To any extended state machines it corresponds a standard state machine.
 An extended state machine allows however to describe succintly a class of standard state machines, parameterized by its set of variables.